-A Reflection on the Ethical Virtues and Vices Described by Nahj al-Balāghah in the Light of Image Schemes
+A Reflection on The Moral Virtues And Vices Described in Nahj al-Balāghah in The Light of Image Schemas

 Authors